SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 # Chapter 7 - Kanban: The Good and Bad

 Kanban is a system that predates Agile, but has since been adopted as one of the biggest methodological frameworks for implementing Agile at a company.
-There is a bit of overlap between the two, and also some differences.
+There is a bit of overlap between the two, but also some differences.

 I don't want to get into the academic details.
-Instead, I just want to introduce to the concepts that will be the most useful to you on a practical daily basis.
+Instead, I just want to introduce you to the concepts that will be the most useful to you on a practical daily basis.

 What are the key concepts of the Kanban methodology?